isabella232/win32-pr.es-es/desktop-src/VPC/ivmvirtualmachine-processorspeed.md

 ## <a name="property-value"></a>Valor de propiedad

-La velocidad, en megahercios o gigahercios.
+Velocidad, en megahercios o gigahercios.

 ## <a name="error-codes"></a>Códigos de error